starling021/ehtools/README.md

     [*] Failed to open session for ehtools!

-# How to protect ehtools/ehtoolslite
+# How to protect ehtools?

 > Do it with install.sh